 African Grey Parrot Names

-Various Disney characters have imprinted on our minds – and our sense of humor.
-When you’re naming a bird that’s full of personality, you can consider these options:
+Various Disney characters have imprinted on our minds and our sense of humor.
+When you’re naming a parrot that’s full of personality, you can consider these options:

-If your parrot is a fan of singing, this is a perfect choice.
-It’s also the name of a real parrot at Disney’s Animal Kingdom.
-He sings to visitors at the park, keeping the mood light and fun.
-If your parrot likes to entertain you with a song, it has to be Groucho.
+If a parrot is a fan of singing, this is a perfect choice.
+It’s also the name of a real parrot at Disney’s Animal Kingdom that sings to visitors to keep the mood light.

 This name may seem too simple to you – but it was good enough for Mickey Mouse and Pluto’s parrot.

 Famous Pirate Names

-- Mr. Smee
+- Mr. Smee.

-- Peter Pan
+- Peter Pan.

-- Davy Jones
+- Davy Jones.

-- Jolly Roger
+- Jolly Roger.

-- Long John Silver
+- Long John Silver.

-Do Parrots Know Their Own Name?
+Do Parrots Know Their Name?

-How To Teach Your Parrot Its Name
+How To Teach A Parrot Its Name

 Pick A Name And Stick To It

-Once you’ve chosen a name, try not to change it.
-That will confuse your parrot, making it difficult for the bird to associate the sounds you make with a name.
+Once you’ve chosen a name, avoid changing it because that’ll confuse the parrot, making it difficult for them to associate the sounds you make with a name.

 Use The Name Often

-- When you come home
+- When you come home.

-- When you feed the parrot
+- When you feed the parrot.

-- When you take the parrot out of the cage
+- When you take the parrot out of the cage.

-- Whenever you look directly at the parrot, as a greeting
+- Whenever you look directly at the parrot as a greeting.

 Finding the Right Name for Your Parrot

-- Physical appearance
+- Physical appearance (color, markings, and size).

-- What names you’re willing to say aloud
+- Names you’re willing to say aloud.

-- How quickly the names can be said
+- How quickly the names can be said.